euniswinner/Environmental-Geospatial-Modeling-LA-2016-2026-/README.md

 A gas from burning fuel, mainly from cars.
 This is a clear indicator of traffic.
 If you see high levels of NO2, it usually means there is a lots of traffic or heavy industry nearby.
 It is key ingredient in creating smog

+This project uses ArcGIS Pro to carry out detailed spatial analysis and create high-quality maps, ensuring accurate environmental representation.
+At the same time, Python is used to process data and build a reproducible workflow for analysis.
 Language:Python
 Core LIbraries: rasterio(satellite image processing), pandas(time-series sensor data), numpy(numerical analysis)